 Good Notetaking Strategies

 As you can imagine, using a blank study guide template has several foundational benefits, beginning with long-term information retention.
-In most cases, students are taking notes to remember important concepts, tips, or information about an academic subject.
+In most cases, students are taking notes to remember important concepts, big ideas, tips, or information about an academic subject.

 Notetaking Improves Comprehension